TITLE 89: SOCIAL SERVICES

 B) display any political preference or party allegiance;

-b) If the client indicates either by checking the appropriate box on the declaration form or verbally (if he or she cannot write) that he or she desires to apply to register to vote, Staff shall assist the client in the completion of the voter registration application, if requested.
+b) If the client indicates either by checking the appropriate box on the declaration form or verbally (if he or she cannot write) that he or she desires to apply to register to vote, staff shall assist the client in the completion of the voter registration application, if requested.
 Assistance shall include, but not be limited to, sign-language interpreters (for deaf and hard of hearing individuals), readers (for blind and visually impaired individuals), and a verbal explanation of the application, as appropriate.
-Mental Health Facilities staff may offer voter registration after admission in instances where it may be clinically ill-advised to do so upon admission.
-Staff shall ask the client to sign the declaration form and shall retain the form in accordance with Section 512.30.
+The declaration form shall be retained in accordance with Section 512.30.